travis-ci/travis-foundation/_posts/2014-02-19-diversity-tickets.md

 ---
 layout: post
-title: Towards more diversity - 10 discounted tickets for kod.io
+title: Towards more diversity - 5 free tickets for kod.io
 author: Anika Lindtner
 twitter: langziehohr
 ---

 **UPDATE**: Together with kod.io we decided to **give away 5 diversity tickets for free** to make it even easier for you to attend!
 So make sure you grab your free ticket: Just **send us an email** to [foundation@travis-ci.org](mailto:foundation@travis-ci.org) until Feb 27, 1 PM CET.

+-

 Join us at [kod.io](http://linz.kod.io/) March 1, 2014!
 This developer conference with speakers like [Lea Verou](https://twitter.com/LeaVerou), [Arne Brasseur](https://twitter.com/plexus), [Joanne Cheng](https://twitter.com/joannecheng), [yours truly](https://twitter.com/langziehohr) and many more will take place in Linz, Austria.